JiachengHou-PnR/NearDropPlus/README.md

 ## Why ++ ?
 It contains many enhancements built by other community members that are not accepted by the original creator.

+Grishka, the original creator of this project, made a distinction between *open-source* and *community-driven*, as in, the community around an open-source project does not necessarily get to decide how it develops and what features it has (https://github.com/grishka/NearDrop/pull/127#issuecomment-2029534303).
+Based on this, grishka has rejected many contributions that added more features to the project.

+This is an importent distinction, and I totally agree with grishka.
+I also fully respect the decision of limiting what PRs get to be accepted.
+On the other hand, it's unfortunate to see community member's effort of improving the project not being accepted and scattered across multiple repos/PRs.
+Hence, I created this fork to combine some of the enhancements built by other community members into one.

 ### List of Enhancements
 *  **Text, phone number and URL sharing** by [d4rk-lucif3r](https://github.com/d4rk-lucif3r)'s [repo](https://github.com/d4rk-lucif3r/NearDrop)